revaturelabs/interviewquestions/InterviewSpecificQuestions/SDLC/SDLC.md

 </details>

 ---
-5. What do you mean by Sprint in the Agile framework?
+5.What do you mean by Sprint in the Agile framework?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)